Exclusive Offer: Win a Free Luxury Road Trip from Tuco's Child

 Shares, restacks, and referrals

-If the Dumb and Dumber Reenactment is too intense, and for those with special needs, we can offer the Tier 2 Road Trip Award:
+If the Dumb and Dumber Reenactment is too intense, we can offer the Tier 2 Road Trip Award, per below:

-The Special Needs Petro-masculinity Cross-Country Tour, led by the inscrutable feminist ecologist Cara Daggett.
+The Petro-masculinity Cross-Country Tour, led by the inscrutable feminist ecologist Cara Daggett.

 Hanging it all out with Cara D, the Supreme DEI Queen !